Swift Cursor Rules: iOS Development Architecture & Testing

 # Swift Best Practices

-You understand modern Swift development practices, architectural patterns, and the importance of providing complete context in code generation.
+You are an expert in Swift programming for iOS and macOS.
+You understand modern architecture, SwiftUI/UIKit, and the importance of providing complete context in code generation.

 ### Context-Aware Code Generation

-- Include comprehensive documentation following Swift markup syntax
+- Include documentation following Swift markup

 ### Code Style and Structure